-(b) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
+(a) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table for these investments are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the statement of financial position.

 The limited partnership investments held within the plans are recorded at fair value, which represents the plans' shares of the net asset value of each partnership, as determined by the general partner.
-Limited partnerships comprising 62% and 34% of the carrying value as of December 31, 2022 and 2021 were invested in private debt and equity.
-Limited partnerships comprising 38% and 66% of the carrying value as of December 31, 2022 and 2021 were invested in private debt and equity.
-Limited strategies.
+Limited partnerships comprising 93% and 62% of the carrying value as of December 31, 2023 and 2022 were invested in private debt and equity.
+Limited partnerships comprising 7% and 38% of the carrying value as of December 31, 2023 and 2022 employ hedge fund strategies.
 Private debt and equity funds cover a broad range of investment strategies including buyout, private credit, growth capital and distressed investing.
-Hedge fund strategies, approximately 64% were equity related, 24% pursued a multi-strategy approach and 12% were focused on distressed investments at December 31, 2022.
+Hedge fund strategies include both long and short positions in fixed income, equity and derivative instruments.
+Within hedge fund strategies, approximately 8% were equity related, 92% pursued a multi-strategy approach and none were focused on distressed investments at December 31, 2023.

-For a discussion of the valuation methodologies used to measure fixed maturity securities, equities and short term investments, see Note 4.
+For a discussion of the valuation methodologies used to measure fixed maturity securities, equities and short-term investments, see Note 4.